-n June 2, Zenith launched ten timepieces that are exceptional in several ways; ten chronometers powered by the famous calibre 135-O, produced from 1949 to 1962, which was the most awarded movement when there were still observatory chronometry competitions taking place.
-These calibres, which are museum pieces, belonged to Zenith’s heritage, which agreed to sell them.
-As for the case, the dial, and the restoration of the movement and its decoration, it is all the work of master watchmaker Kari Voutilainen.
+n June 2, Zenith launched ten timepieces that are exceptional in several ways.
+These ten chronometers are powered by the celebrated calibre 135-O, produced from 1949 to 1962, which won more awards than any other during the period when observatory chronometry competitions were still taking place.
+These calibres, which are museum pieces, were part of Zenith’s heritage collection, but the watchmaker agreed to sell them.
+The case, the dial, the restoration and decoration of the movement are all the work of master watchmaker Kari Voutilainen.

-This idea was born in the minds of Aurel Bacs and Alexandre Ghotbi of Phillips in association with Bacs & Russo - and they were responsible for selling the ten models.
-It took them a few minutes to do so.
-The price of these unique watches: CHF 132,900.
-This great story, which brought together three companies, lasted two years.
+The idea was born in the minds of Aurel Bacs and Alexandre Ghotbi of Phillips in association with Bacs & Russo.
+They were responsible for selling the ten models – a feat that took them little more than a few minutes.
+The price of these unique watches was CHF 132,900.
+This amazing story, which brought together three prestigious companies, was two years in the making.

-The 135-O calibre, which marked a milestone in the history of watchmaking, had been developed by Ephrem Jobin starting from 1945.
-Produced between 1949 and 1962, it existed in two versions: the calibre 135.O, intended to take part in the chronometry competitions of the Neuchâtel, Geneva, Kew Teddington and Besançon Observatories, and the calibre 135, its commercial version.
-With more than 230 chronometry awards, it holds the largest number of awards in the history of watchmaking.
+Ephrem Jobin began working on the 135-O calibre, which marked a milestone in the history of watchmaking, in 1945.
+It was manufactured between 1949 and 1962, and existed in two versions.
+The calibre 135-O was designed specifically for the chronometry competitions of the Neuchâtel, Geneva, Kew Teddington and Besançon Observatories, while the calibre 135 was the commercial version.
+It holds more than 230 chronometry awards, more than any other movement in the history of watchmaking.

-- René Gygax in 1957, one of the Zenith timekeepers who adjusted the Calibre 135-O
+- René Gygax, one of the Zenith timekeepers who adjusted the Calibre 135-O, in 1957.

-With more than 230 chronometry awards, the Calibre 135-O holds the highest number of awards in the history of watchmaking.
+The Calibre 135-O holds more than 230 chronometry awards, more than any other movement in the history of watchmaking.

-The ten movements chosen belong to the years 1950-1954 and were adjusted by Charles Fleck & René Gygax, two Zenith chronometer specialists with golden hands.
-As these calibres had never been commercialised, they laid untouched in their small protective wooden box in the Zenith archives.
+The ten movements chosen are from the years 1950 to 1954 and were adjusted by Charles Fleck & René Gygax, two Zenith chronometer specialists with a golden touch.
+As these calibres had never been commercialised, they lay untouched in their small protective wooden boxes in the Zenith archives.
 A master watchmaker was needed to restore them, embellish them and bring them back to life: Kari Voutilainen took up the challenge.
-Our interview with Julien Tornare, CEO of Zenith, and Kari Voutilainen.
+We interviewed Julien Tornare, CEO of Zenith, and Kari Voutilainen.

-Europa Star: This project represents two years of work and at the end the timepieces were all sold in a few minutes.
-How do you feel emotionally about this moment?
+Europa Star: This project represents two years of work, and in the end the timepieces were all sold in a few minutes.
+How do you feel about this moment?

 Julien Tornare: We expected that, as soon as the announcement was made, the pieces would go very quickly because there were only ten of them.
-That evening, Kari Voutilainen, Aurel Bacs and I started receiving messages and we soon saw that the potential customers were getting carried away.
+That evening, Kari Voutilainen, Aurel Bacs and I started receiving messages, and we soon saw that our potential customers were getting carried away.
 When I went to bed, I felt a mixture of happiness, pride in what we had achieved together, but also a little nostalgia because it was over.
-With Aurel, we said to ourselves that we should continue to see each other regularly and that perhaps one day we could reunite the ten owners to keep the emotion alive...
+Aurel and I said to each other that we should continue to see each other regularly, and that perhaps one day we could reunite the ten owners to keep the emotion alive…

 Kari Voutinainen: When things happen like this, it’s proof that you’ve done a good job and that it’s simply right.

-J. T.: The selection criteria are complicated, but the priority goes to people who are going to appreciate what Zenith has done in giving up pieces of history and heritage, as well as the exceptional work that Kari has completed on these watches.
+J. T.: The selection criteria were complicated, but priority went to people who would appreciate what Zenith has done in giving up a portion of its history and heritage, as well as the exceptional work that Kari has executed on these watches.
 We also apply the principle of first come, first served.
-Aurel Bacs told us that they are not necessarily Zenith or Kari Voutilainen customers - although some of them are - but they are collectors who appreciate this level of creativity.
+Aurel Bacs told us that they are not necessarily Zenith or Kari Voutilainen customers – although some of them are – but they are collectors who appreciate this level of creativity.

-K. V.: It was mostly people who were passionate about watches who bought them, not speculators.
+K. V.: It was mostly people who are passionate about watches who bought them, not speculators.